-In the morning you enter Segelsallskapets Fjord, with the streaked slopes of the Berzelius Mountains bordering the north side.
-You land on the south shore, where ancient sedimentary formations lie right at your feet.
+In the morning, we enter Segelsallskapets Fjord, with the streaked slopes of the Berzelius Mountains bordering the north side.
+We land on the south shore, where ancient sedimentary formations lie right at our feet.
 A hike takes you near a small lake with good chances to see musk oxen, Arctic hares, and ptarmigans.
-In the afternoon the ship ventures into Alpefjord, aptly named for the spire-like peaks that thrust up around it.
-You may then embark on a Zodiac cruise around Gully Glacier, which once blocked access to the interior of these waters.
-Continuing deep into the fjord, you experience a definitive Greenland adventure.
+In the afternoon, the ship ventures into Alpefjord, aptly named for the spire-like peaks that thrust up around it.
+We may then embark on a Zodiac cruise around Gully Glacier, which once blocked access to the interior of these waters.
+Continuing deep into the fjord, we'll experience a definitive Greenland adventure.